Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 Why don’t more courses have halfway huts?
 A rejuvenating sausage sandwich keeps the engine running until you reach the sanctuary of the clubhouse.

 This shows a remarkable level of consistent, solid play.
-You do have to avoid sevens and eights as well mind you.
+You have to avoid sevens and eights as well, mind you.

 Playing with a professional